Black-Thunder/ioBroker.smartfriends/docs/en/smartfriends.md

 - Wireless awning drive (Type ${Awning})
 - Roller shutter drive (Type "${RollingShutter}")

-If unsupported device types appear, a warning will be logged and the device ignored.
-Please report this with a full debug log in a new issue.
+If device types that are not yet supported are used, the corresponding devices will be ignored.
+In this case, please create an issue with a complete debug log so that the device type can be added.

 ## Configuration